robbiewilcox76/Malloc_Proj/README.txt

   -initializes all bytes in the memory array to 0 during the very first call to malloc(), and inserts appropriate metadata in the first 2 bytes void *getNextChunk(void *memPtr);
-  -takes void pointer to a chunk's metadata in memory array (parameter), then copies that address to another pointer, then adds the current chunk size + sizeof(short) to the pointer, then returns the pointer which will contain address of the next chunk's metadata bool validPointer(void *memPtr);
+  -takes void pointer to a chunk's metadata in memory array (parameter), then copies that address to another pointer, then adds the current chunk size + sizeof(short) to the pointer because that is where the next chunk's metadata will be located, then returns the pointer bool validPointer(void *memPtr);
   -takes void pointer to some address (parameter), then checks if the address is within the bounds of the addresses of each byte of the memory array, returns true if it is and false otherwise bool completePointer(void *memPtr);
-  -takes void pointer to some address (parameter), then checks if the pointer is the correct address which will be the first byte of the payload of the memory chunk by subtracting sizeof(short) from the pointer and checking if the new pointer points to the metadata of the memory chunk void memError(char* file, int line, int error);
+  -takes void pointer to some address (parameter), then checks if the pointer is the correct address which will be the first byte of the payload of a memory chunk by subtracting sizeof(short) from the pointer and checking if the new pointer points to the metadata of a memory chunk void memError(char* file, int line, int error);
   -prints descriptive error message determined by the the integer "error" (parameter), indicating what error occurred, and in which file on which line it occurred void printChunkSizes();